apache/superset/CONTRIBUTING.md

 ```

 If you get errors running `po2json`, you might be running the Ubuntu package with the same
-name, rather than the NodeJS package (they have a different format for the arguments).
+name, rather than the Node.js package (they have a different format for the arguments).
 If
 there is a conflict, you may need to update your `PATH` environment variable or fully qualify
 the executable path (e.g. `/usr/local/bin/po2json` instead of `po2json`).
 If you get a lot of `[null,***]` in `messages.json`, just delete all the `null,`.